JuhaLuukkonen/employee-availability/README.md

 # Employee availability - Juha Luukkonen

 - React - CRUD Example with React Hook Form
+- Works fine locally but not in vercel app - there was deploy log errors with dependecies

 ## Download repository and install
 ```